AlonLivne007/smart-scheduling/FRONTEND_USER_STORIES.md

 **So that** I can quickly check coverage for the next 7 days

 **Acceptance Criteria:**
-- [ ] Widget displays Mon-Sun of next week
+- [x] Widget displays Mon-Sun of next week
-- [ ] Shows count of planned shifts per day
+- [x] Each day shows all planned shifts for that day
-- [ ] Shows count of assigned vs. unassigned for each day
+- [x] Each day shows count of assigned vs. unassigned for each day
-- [ ] Days with gaps highlighted in different color
+- [x] Days with gaps highlighted in different color
-- [ ] Clicking a day navigates to Schedule page filtered for that day
+- [x] Clicking a day navigates to Schedule page filtered for that day
-- [ ] Responsive on mobile (scrollable if needed)
+- [x] Responsive on mobile (scrollable if needed)
-- [ ] Shows total shifts and coverage % for the week
+- [x] Shows total shifts and coverage % for the week

 **API Calls:**
 ```